Hair Transplant Specialist Miami

 Hair transplant surgery is appropriate for individuals with male pattern baldness or female pattern baldness.
-It is generally not advised for individuals with diffuse hair loss, because sufficient donor hairs from the back and sides of the scalp must be available for transplanting.
+It is generally not advised for individuals with diffuse hair loss, because sufficient donor hairs from the back and sides of the scalp must be available for transplanting. .
 Individuals with thin or missing eyebrows, mustaches or beards, as well as those with hair loss due to scars, injury or prior surgery- including previous hair transplants- are also appropriate candidates.
 Good health and realistic expectations are also important, which will be explained by our surgeons in your consultation.
 Hair transplants can be performed on individuals of a wide range in age, from the early 20s to the 70’s and beyond.
 In general, men under the age of 28 – or any male who likes to keep his hair short – are best treated with the follicular unit extraction technique since it avoids the making of a linear donor site incision scar.
 In addition, any male who wants to avoid any linear donor site incision scar is best treated with the FUE technique utilizing both the NeoGraft® and our own E-Fue System.